Would you like to get more information or apply?

 Click on the button below and we’ll get back to you as soon as possible.

 Start training in CDI College's Mobile Applications Development diploma program and in less than a year, you'll have the skills to start a career creating and developing apps for computers and online environments.

 In the program, you'll learn the keys of application development from a team of experienced instructors with years of experience in the field.
 Classes are kept small to ensure you receive focused, helpful feedback and individual attention to develop your skills quickly.

-An important part of your hands-on training is learning and applying the many programming languages needed to become a successful app developer for various platforms.
+An important part of your hands-on training is learning and applying the many programming languages needed to become a successful app developer for both desktop and mobile platforms.

 My instructor has shown me how important education is to our lives.
 He showed me the proper details and aspects of my course.

 The purpose of this course is to optimize learning through equipping students with effective study techniques.
 This course also provides an introduction to personality styles that will be encountered in the workplace and allows students to practise appropriate and productive interaction between the various styles.
 Emphasis is placed on the types of communication that work best with each style in order to achieve a good working relationship and to manage and resolve conflicts that arise.
 Students are also introduced to strategies for setting personal goals, managing time, and managing the stress that results from study or work and builds on positive group dynamics and setting expectations for student success